gokulkomath/convey/README.md

 Convey is a work in progress.
 While the core features mentioned above are functional and demonstrate the bot's capabilities, there's more work needed to refine its performance, expand its feature set, and improve robustness.

-### Areas for Future Development include:

-* Enhanced natural language understanding.
-* Broader application control and system automation.
-* Improved error handling and user feedback.
-* More comprehensive documentation and setup guides.

-We welcome contributions and feedback to help make Convey a more powerful and versatile assistant!
+I welcome contributions and feedback to help make Convey a more powerful and versatile assistant!

 ## ⚙️ Setup and Usage